KenKundert/avendesora/README.rst

 Avendesora Collaborative Password Utility
 =========================================

-"Avendesora, the leaf of the Tree of Life is the key."
+*Avendesora, the leaf of the Tree of Life is the key.*

 Avendesora is currently in beta.
 However it is reasonably stable and so you should feel comfortable using it.